 The financial statements and related financial information pertaining to the period preceding the Spin-Off have been presented on a combined basis and reflect the results of TripAdvisor that were ultimately transferred to us as part of the Spin-Off.
 The financial statements and related financial information pertaining to the period subsequent to the Spin-Off have been presented on a consolidated basis.
 Prior to the Spin-Off, certain functions, including accounting, legal, tax, corporate development, treasury, employee benefits, financial reporting and real estate management, were historically managed by the corporate division of Expedia on behalf of its subsidiaries.
 The assets, liabilities and expenses related to the support of these centralized corporate functions have been allocated to us on a specific identification basis to the extent possible.
 Otherwise, allocations related to these services, in the form of a related-party services fee, were primarily based upon an estimate of the proportion of corporate amounts applicable to us.
-These allocations were determined on a basis that Expedia and we considered to be a reasonable reflection of the cost of services provided or the benefit received by us.
-These expenses were allocated based on a number of factors including headcount, estimated time spent and operating expenses.
-In the opinion of management, the assumptions and allocations have been made on a reasonable basis.
-Management believes that amounts allocated to TripAdvisor reflect a reasonable representation of the types of costs that would have been incurred if we had performed these functions as a stand-alone company.
+These allocations were allocated based on a number of factors including headcount, estimated time spent and operating expenses.
+In the opinion of management, the assumptions and allocations have been made on a reasonable reflections as a stand-alone company.
 However, as estimation is inherent within the aforementioned allocation process, these combined financial statements do not include all of the actual amounts that would have been incurred had we been a stand-alone entity during the periods presented and also do not necessarily reflect our future financial position, results of operations and cash flows.